 Transporting Our Wonderful Cyclists

-We’ll be putting our beloved cyclists on charter buses, the Long Island Rail Road, or our 15-passenger vans.
+We’ll be putting our beloved cyclists in our 15-passenger vans.
 (Except that we never put more than 11 people in a 15-passenger van for your comfort).

 We've received a couple emails asking about one-way transportation.
 Sorry; we sell only round-trip transport.
 If you want transportation either way, you must sign up for the whole package.